darrenfishell/darrenfishell.github.io/about.md

 Witnessing some live data science and statistics wizardry one election night at the Bangor Daily News (when the paper had a data scientist on staff!) fascinated me and pushed me in a new direction.

 I currently manage business intelligence tools for the accounting firm [Baker Newman Noyes](https://www.bnncpa.com/).
-I'm also a master's student at the Roux Institute, a Portland-based program of Northeastern University.
+I received a Master's in data science in fall 2024 from Northeastern University.

 As a freelance reporter, I've contributed to the nonprofit Maine Monitor and Mainer.
 The electricity price [ripoff of competitive electricity providers](https://themainemonitor.org/private-electricity-suppliers-cost-mainers-132-million-more-than-necessary/) is my particular bone to pick.